 Treating diabetic retinopathy can include vitrectomy, replacing the inner gel-like substance that supports the eye structure, and laser surgery.

 It is important to have regular eye exams to monitor your eye health.
-For more information or to schedule your eye exam, contact Drs Alan B. Schlussel and Christine Law, O.D. at 212-683-2004 today.
+For more information or to schedule your eye exam, contact Dr. Alan Schlussel & Associates at 212-683-2004 today.